plivermore/jerk_finder/readme.md

 ## Probabilistic jerk finder

+This code implements a jerk-finding algorithm based on Bayesian piecewise-linear fitting to timeseries of secular variation.

+The kernel of the code is written in Fortran 90 for speed, but is callable from Python.
+The repository includes several Jupyter notebooks that show how the code can be applied to both simple examples, geomagnetic and numerically simulated datasets.

-To install, you need f2py (part of the standard numpy installation).
+To install, you need f2py (part of the standard numpy installation) to compile the Fortran code and create a Python interface.

 1. Clone the repository
 2. In the main folder compile the Fortran code with